MediaArea/MediaConch/Narrative.md

 ## Introduction of Featured Formats

 During the development phases MediaArea will focus on one container format, Matroska, and two streams, LPCM and FFV1.
-The design work of MediaArea will address formats and codecs through a modular architecture so that other formats or codecs may easily be added.
+The design work of MediaArea will address formats and codecs through a modular architecture so that other formats or codecs may easily be added alongside or after development.

 Matroska, FFV1, and LPCM describe very unique concepts of information including:
 - a container format, Matroska